grnet/gnt-networking/docs/index.rst

-Please note that a one-to-one relationship between bridges, vlans, and network should be guaranteed by the end-user or some other external component on the upper layers (e.g., Synnefo).
+Please note that a one-to-one relationship between bridges, vlans, and network should be guaranteed by the end-user or some other external component on the upper layers (e.g., ganetimgr, Synnefo).

 .. _dns: